NVIDIA-AI-Blueprints/quantitative-portfolio-optimization/src/readme.md

 ## References

-For detailed API documentation and advanced usage examples, refer to the deployment notebooks in the `deploy/` directory.
+For detailed API documentation and advanced usage examples, refer to the jupyter notebooks in the [`notebooks/`](../notebooks/) directory.